neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/token-classification/token-classification-cli.md

   --save_strategy epoch --save_total_limit 1
 ```

-The model converges to ~59% F1 score without any hyperparameter search.

 Note that used the dense version of BERT (the stub ends in base-none) as the starting point for the training and passed a recipe from SparseZoo which was used to train the dense teacher for the Conll2003 task.
 Since the Conll2003 task is similiar to the WNUT task, these parameters are a solid place to start.
 This recipe contains no sparsity related modifiers and only controls the learning rate and number of epochs.
 As such, the script will run typical fine-tuning, resulting in a dense model.

 Here is what the recipe looks like: